Program that individualizes care and promotes a safe place for healing and wellness.

 Changing it up

-The hospital team developed the BEE Mindful program to address these issues in line with a complex care environment.
+The Cohen Children's team developed the BEE Mindful program to address these issues in line with a complex care environment.
 The three key components are:

 - Education for all hospital staff